runtimeverification/rv-predict/README.md

 ## Interpreting the results

-Upon invoking RV-Predict on a class or a jar file, one should expect a normal execution of the class/jar (albeit slower, as the execution is logged), followed by a list of races (if any) that were discovered as potential during the execution.
-Though some races might be benign, all reported races could actually occur under a different thread interleaving.
+Upon invoking RV-Predict on a class or a jar file, one should expect a normal execution of the class/jar (albeit slower, as the execution is logged), followed by a list of races (if any) that were discovered during the execution.
+Although some races might be benign for a particular program, all reported races could actually occur under a different thread interleaving.
+Benign races can become problematic when the memory model or the platform changes, so it is good practice to eliminate them from your code anyway.

 For the example above, the `Account` example is executed, and what we observe in the standard output stream is a normal interaction which exhibits no